-Just being with other people is one of the draws of a co-working space.
-They’ve become havens of activity, attracting self-employed people who want to meet other entrepreneurs or who just want a chat over a coffee.
-If you look, there seems to be co-working spaces in locations across the country – but some are certainly more inspirational than others.
+Being with other people is one of the draws of a co-working space.
+They've become havens of activity, attracting self-employed people who want to meet other entrepreneurs or who want a chat over a coffee.
+If you look, there seem to be co-working spaces in locations across the country – but some are certainly more inspirational than others.

-With co-working hubs being so hot right now, we’ve sought out some of Britain's most vibrant spaces.
-In fact, some are so cool, we’re considering getting out the bubble wrap to move into one of these super-stylish places…
+With co-working hubs being so hot right now, we've sought out some of Britain's most vibrant spaces.
+Some are so cool we're considering getting out the bubble wrap to move into one of these super-stylish places…

 1. Le Bureau, Battersea Studios, London

 This is one for the more well-heeled entrepreneur.
 Le Bureau is an elegant, luxurious space with spacious work booths, as well as Skype Pods, quiet rooms and meeting rooms.
 Housed in the classy Battersea Studios, the co-working space is a quick walk to Battersea Park with great train and bus links, and the major stations of Clapham Junction, Waterloo and Victoria are just a quick cab ride away.
-Besides the designer décor, visitors get access to VOIP phones, secure storage, high speed fibre broadband, wifi, and video and audio conferencing.
-Kitchens with organic teas and coffee makers make Le Bureau an impressive place to invite your clients to.
-There’s even free parking – a rarity in the capital city – and bike racks and showers for those tackling London traffic on 2 wheels.
+Besides the designer décor, visitors get access to VOIP phones, secure storage, high-speed fibre broadband, wifi, and video and audio conferencing.
+Kitchens with organic teas and coffee makers make Le Bureau a unique place to invite your clients.
+There's even free parking – a rarity in the capital city – and bike racks and showers for those tackling London traffic on two wheels.

-Cost: It’s pretty pricey but if you want high-class workplace, it's worth the money.
-It's £30 per day for a hot desk, £342 per month for a small desk, and larger desks are £429 per month.
+Cost: It's pretty pricey, but if you want a high-class workplace, it's worth the money.
+It's £30 per day for a hot desk, £342 per month for a small desk, and £429 per month for larger desks.

 Manchester co-working space, OGS Works, is based in the iconic Old Granada Studios.
 Where once TV favourites like Coronation St and Royle Family were shot, you can now find entrepreneurs and freelancers beavering away on laptops in former studios and green rooms.
-It’s a quirky venue with bright, vibrant décor, vintage-style sofas, as well as plenty of "hot desks".
-OGS Works curates events to encourage that collaborative spark – there’s blogger meetups, music nights and industry events.
+It's a quirky venue with bright, vibrant décor, vintage-style sofas, and plenty of "hot desks".
+OGS Works curates events to encourage that collaborative spark – blogger meetups, music nights and industry events.

-Cost: There are two options - the resident option and flexi membership, working out at £200 and £100 per month, respectively.
-Both plans are great value and geared towards different types of user, so make sure to check out the OGS works website for the ins and outs of each plan.
+Cost: There are two options - the resident option and flexible membership, working out at £200 and £100 per month, respectively.
+Both plans are great value and geared towards different types of users, so make sure to check out the St Johns website for the ins and outs of each plan.